AdyGCode/yt-clone/ReadMe.md

 ![The Edit Channel Form](docs/images/Channel-edit-form-before-submit.png)

-And when Eileen tried to make changes, we get:
+And when Eileen tried to make changes on a channel she does not own, we
+get:

 ![Channel Editing Denied](docs/images/Edit-channel-denied.png)